-Picamilon is one of the most popular nootropics and can be used for treaing a variety of conditions, including autism, ADHD, alcohol and drugs withdrawal symptoms and others.
+Picamilon is one of the most popular nootropics and can be used for treating a variety of conditions, including autism, ADHD, alcohol and drug withdrawal symptoms, and others.

 The review is given by the doctor-psychotherapist of the highest category with the years of practice, Candidate of Medical Sciences: Galushchak Alexander Vasilievich